 In the Kansas City region and surrounding areas, ChargePoint is the most common charging station brand and is utilized for most stations in the Clean Charge Network.
 But many other companies — including AeroVironment, Blink Charging, Bosch, ClipperCreek, SemaConnect and Wattzilla — offer viable options.
 Regardless of which provider you choose, chargers on the market cover a wide range of services and price points.
 Consultants such as Lilypad EV can help coordinate your charging station purchase and installation.

 Determine where you want to install and solicit the assistance of a qualified electrician.

 For the electrical installation, most charging station providers run a circuit from an existing building service panel to the charging station.
-As an alternative, you can request a separate electrical service from KCP&L to a customer installed meter/service pedestal.
+As an alternative, you can request a separate electrical service from KCP&L or Westar to a customer installed meter/service pedestal.
 The request must comply with the company’s electric service standards and line extension policy.
 Just call 816-471-KCPL and ask for new service — a designer will be in contact within 72 hours to schedule a site visit and gather all necessary information to complete an estimate.

 For more detailed information, review this report about the Costs Associated with Non-Residential Electric Vehicle Supply Equipment from the U.S. Department of Energy.